 Why Is Construction Budgeting Important?

 Chances are, you don’t have an unlimited fountain of money to work with.
 Instead, you have stakeholders that have invested in the construction project and want to get a profit—and going into any project without a budget is a sure way to spend too much money.
 That’s why you need a budget baseline that defines how much you can spend.
-Having a budget and construction project plan go hand-in-hand for any successful project.
+Having a budget and construction project plan go hand-in-hand with any successful project.

 A construction budget is also a great way to keep your project on track during execution.
 The more unaccounted expenses in a project, the longer it’s going to take to finish.
 Making a budget lets you take account of as many construction costs as possible and helps you stay on schedule.

-What Is Included in a Construction Budget?
+What Is Included In a Construction Budget?

 - Direct Costs: This includes heavy equipment, materials and labor